Our vision

 Outreach and Engagement Manager | Saving Wildcats

-She has worked in the USA to engage communities in wildlife conservation and captive big cat welfare, and has held a number of engagement and outreach positions in the UK.
-As a Fellow of the Royal Geographical Society (with IBG), Helena is excited to use her knowledge of public engagement to further the work of Saving Wildcats.
+She followed this with an MSc in Biodiversity, Conservation and Management at the University of Oxford and a number of engagement, outreach and communications positions in the UK.
+Helena is excited to use her knowledge of public engagement to further the work of Saving Wildcats.

 Prof. Simon Girling